 Sound familiar?
-My goodness it’s just like Apple Pay Suica that you can recharge on the go and use for JR East Suica coin lockers.
-The only real difference is that Apple Pay Student ID cards cannot be used for transit.
+It’s just like Apple Pay Suica that you can recharge on the go and use for JR East Suica coin lockers.
+The only real difference is that Student ID Cards cannot be used for transit.
 At least not yet.
 The Apple Pay Developer page says, “discover how to create contactless passes for rewards cards, gift cards, tickets, and more.”
 Contactless passes for reward cards eh?
 Sounds like that JRE POINT card in Apple Pay Wallet will be possible after all.

 An interesting aspect of implementing NFC Passes in Wallet is the “NFC Certificate” requirement that are issued by Apple to the developer and strictly controlled for security purposes.
 PassKit NFC Certificates were previously available, covered by NDA and extremely limited.
-Since door locks and ID passes are involved, the NDA will still be central to the application process.
-However, if Apple is opening up NFC access to more developers then NFC Certificates should be the ticket for developers to gain NFC access that was not possible up to now.
+Since door locks and ID passes are involved, the NDA is still central to the application process.
+However, if Apple is opening up NFC access to more developers wider NFC Certificate distribution could be the ticket for developers to gain NFC access that was not possible up to now.
 At least for mere mortals.

 It will be fascinating to see what developers do with wider NFC Certificate distribution and what NFC passes/reward cards, and hopefully much more, that come out of it with iOS 12 and watchOS 5.